CoWsysNoot/virtualWiFiinterface/README.md

 This script is a Bash script designed for Linux systems to create virtual Wi-Fi interfaces from a physical Wi-Fi adapter and set the virtual interface into monitor mode.
 It also handles the necessary steps to ensure that conflicting processes (like `NetworkManager` and `wpa_supplicant`) do not interfere with the process.

-Name of virtual wifi interface are generated like wlan0 to virt_wlan00,virt_wlan01,virt_wlan02 etc (wlan1 to virt_wlan20...) .
+Name of virtual wifi interface are generated like wlan0 to virt_wlan00 , virt_wlan01 , virt_wlan02 etc.  (wlan1 to virt_wlan10...) .
-Option "R. Remove all Virtual WiFi interfaces"  do what it says, remove all Virtual devices that are made .
+Option "R. Remove all Virtual Wi-Fi interfaces"  do what it says, remove all Virtual devices that are made .
-It runs "airmon-ng check kill" i needed it for my project that this script are used and i had issues when physical device are in managed mode .
+It runs "airmon-ng check kill" i needed it for my project that this script are used and i had issues while physical device are in managed mode .

 ## Features